-Standard 4.2 All assessment instruments are psychometrically equivalent to the source versions.
-Agreed-upon adaptations to the local context are made if needed.
+Standard 4.2 All assessment instruments are equivalent to the source versions.
+Agreed upon adaptations to the local context are made if needed.

-Standard 4.3 National versions of questionnaire items used in previous cycles will be administered unchanged from their previous administration, unless amendments have been made to source versions.
+Standard 4.3 National versions of questionnaire items used in previous cycles will be administered unchanged from their previous administration, unless amendments have been made to source versions, outright errors have been identified in the national versions, or a change in the national context calls for an adjustment.

 Standard 4.4 The questionnaire instruments are equivalent to the source versions.
-Agreed-upon adaptations to the local context are made if needed.
+Agreed upon adaptations to the local context are made if as needed.

 Standard 4.5 School-level materials are equivalent to the source versions.
-Agreed-upon adaptations to the local context are made if needed.
+Agreed upon adaptations to the local context are made as needed.

-Note 4.1 The quality control requirements for this standard apply to instruments that are in an assessment language used as a language of instruction for more than 10% of the target population.
+Note 4.1 The quality assurance requirements for this standard apply to instruments that are in an assessment language used as a language of instruction for more than 10% of the target population.

-- Agreed-upon adaptation to school-level materials using method specified by the international contractors - Questionnaire Adaptation Spreadsheet (QAS) - Test Adaptation Spreadsheets (TAS, for paper and computer instruments) and Booklet Adaptation Spreadsheets (BAS, for paper-based booklets only), in which adaptations to assessment units, orientation and help files, common booklet parts, and coding guides were documented.
-For languages that are the languages of instruction for 10% or more of the target population, adaptations were checked for compliance with the PISA-D Translation and Adaptation Guidelines by international verifiers and the verifiers' recommendations were vetted by the translation referee.

-- For languages that are the languages of instruction for 10% or more of the target population: Verifier Reports (statistics generated by the TAS, in combination with a short qualitative report) - Field Trial and Main Survey Review Forms - Item and scale statistics generated by the international contractors (assessment materials and questionnaires)
+- 19. Quality assurance - Agreed upon adaptation to school-level materials using methods specified by the international contractors - Questionnaire Adaptation Spreadsheet (QAS) - Test Adaptation Spreadsheets (TAS, for paper and computer instruments) or other agreed upon monitoring tool in which adaptations to assessment units, orientation and help files and coding guides are documented.
+For languages that are the languages of instruction for 10% or more of the target population, adaptations will be checked for compliance with the PISA Translation and Adaptation Guidelines by international verifiers, and the verifiers' recommendations will be vetted by the translation referee. - For languages that are the languages of instruction for 10% or more of the target population: Verifier Reports (verification statistics generated by the monitoring tool, in combination with a short qualitative report) - Field Trial and Main Survey Review Forms. - Item and scale statistics generated by the international contractors (assessment materials and questionnaires).

-5. Translation of assessment instruments, questionnaires, and school-level materials
+1.1.5.
+Translation of assessment instruments, questionnaires and school-level materials

-Rationale: To be able to compare the performance of students across countries, and of students with different instruction languages within a country, the linguistic equivalence of all materials is central.
+20. Rationale: To be able to compare the performance of students across countries, and of students with different instruction languages within a country, the linguistic equivalence of all materials is central.
 While Standards 4.1 to 4.4 serve to ensure that equivalent information is given to the students in all countries involved, in general, the following Standards 5.1 and 5.2 emphasise the importance of language.
-Again the goal is to ensure that literacy is assessed, and not variations of information caused by differences in the translation of materials.
+Again the goal is to ensure that competencies will be assessed, and not variations of information caused by differences in the translation of materials.